 - Change the order in which you hang your clothes.
 Take what’s in the back of the closet and move it to the front.
 Forgotten clothes will now be visible.

 - If you have a walk-in closet that has shelves and hanging bars, switch it up so that everything is now hanging or folded in a different place.

 - Stop arranging by type.
-Arrange by outfit combinations which is what I did.
+Arrange by outfit combinations – which is what I did.

-All these ideas will give you a fresh look at what’s in your closet.
+No matter which technique you choose, all of these ideas will give you a fresh look at what’s in your closet.
 Give it a try, you will be surprised at how many new outfit combinations you can create.

 Author bio: Yvonne Grzebien’s passion for fashion started at a young age through modelling and then progressed to working in the fashion and cosmetics business for many years.
 She also has training as a Colours Consultant.
 Yvonne lives in Canada and when the weather permits you will find her on the golf course.

-Like this post?
+Like this post on clothes storage ideas?
 Share it on Pinterest!

 Want to get more articles from 40+style in your inbox, subscribe here.